 We have a dedicated team onsite that will be your point of contact for any issues of consent or conflict.
 They will be easy for you to find and will be there to support you and listen to you.
 They are called the Troubleshooters.
 They will be easy to spot by their ORANGE bandanas, and at least one will be on site at all times.
 If you’re looking for a Troubleshooter and can’t find them, ask a PM or staff member!

-If a rules violation is witnessed by us or reported to us, the next steps are up to our judgement and discretion (with the assistance of our Troubleshooters) while prioritizing privacy and safety.
-Action taken will vary based on the nature of the reported incident, the wishes of the person(s) making the report, and the response of the person(s) reported, and may vary from a simple conversation, to education, to a restriction in roles or types of participation in the event, to removal & exclusion from the event–with many other possible outcomes in between.
+If a rules violation is witnessed by us or reported to us, the next steps are up to our judgement and discretion (with the assistance of our Troubleshooters) while prioritizing the privacy and safety of our attendees.
+Action taken will vary based on the nature of the reported incident, the wishes of the person(s) making the report, and the response of the person(s) reported, and may vary from a simple conversation, to education, to a restriction in roles or types of participation in the event, to removal & exclusion from the event.

 Please note that while we are available to listen to, and take note of, reports of events that did not take place at WEEHU, the actions we take based on that information may not be the same as if the reported events took place here.
 This information is still valuable to us, regardless of the action it produces; we do keep records of reports, and we do look out for patterns of behavior.

-If you are not able to make an in-person report, or need to speak to us about conflict- and/or consent-related issues throughout the year, please email us at firstname.lastname@example.org.
+If you are not able to make an in-person report, or need to speak to us about conflict- and/or consent-related issues throughout the year, please email our Troubleshooter team at firstname.lastname@example.org.

 By attending our events, you are agreeing to our handling of reported incidents.